This whole debate about full frame vs APS-C has been raging since prehistoric ages. Well, not exactly prehistoric but since the dawn of APS-C cameras.

 A wide-angle lens will have a wider angle of view (thus the name) and a telephoto lens will have a shorter angle of view.

 Field of View (FoV) denotes the slice of the scene that a particular sensor and lens combination can capture.

 That means both sensor size and the focal length in use have a bearing on the FoV.

 In other words, the Crop Factor affects the Field of View (FoV).

 To further explore the crop factor, we also recommend this video by The Northrups:

 Depth of field (DoF) denotes the extent of the scene that is acceptably sharp.

 Sometimes it is also referred to as the distance between the closest and the farthest objects in a frame that is acceptably sharp.
-Depth of field is affected by the size of the sensor.
+The depth of field is affected by the size of the sensor.
 I’ll explain why.